What is your property manager's contact info?

 Can we drink the tap water?

-Don't drink the tap water.
-It's fine for doing dishes, laundry, and showers, but it's salty and will give you diarrhea if you drink it.
+Spanish Wells had a new water filtration system go live in 2020, but we recommend that you still don't drink the tap water.
+It's fine for doing dishes, laundry, and showers, but it's salty and may give you diarrhea if you drink it.
 We have a water cooler at the house that you'll want to use for drinking water and coffee.
 If it runs out, call 242-333-4704 and they will drop off a 5 gallon refill for $5.
-Just leave the empty jug by the back door with $5.
+Just leave the empty jug by the back door with $5 underneath it.
+They usually deliver refills the same day you call.

 We have a really large group of people.
 Are there other rental homes nearby?

-Yes.
-The homes listed below are a short walk from our house (1-2 blocks).
-These two are not on the beach:
+These homes are a short walk from our house (1-2 blocks) and are not on the beach:

-These are all on the beach and are a 1-2 minute walk from our house on Northside Beach:
+These beachfront homes are all just down the beach from us and are a 1-2 minute walk from our house:

 What do we do if the city water goes down?